-"I believe in democracy," said Woodrow Wilson,

-"because it releases the energy of every human being."
+"I believe in democracy," said Woodrow Wilson, "because it releases the energy of every human being."

-And that, my friends, is what we have been doing.
+That, my friends, is what we have been doing.
+And that is our commitment to future generations.

-That is the ethical, the moral path which we have followed under the leadership of John Kennedy and Lyndon Johnson.
+That is the ethical, the moral path we have followed under the leadership of John Kennedy and will continue to follow under Lyndon Johnson.

-That path, illuminated by the insight of history and bounded only byethe limits of our own vision, leads straight to the Great Society.
+That path, illuminated by the insight of history and bounded only by the limits of our own vision, leads straight to the Great Society.

-For the Great Society is, before all else, a society which exists in the hearts of men.
+For the Great Society, is, before all else, a society which exists in the hearts of men.

-The Great Society of Lyndon Johnson and of the Democratic Party rests upon that same spirit which moved the poet of ancient times to write:
+The Great Society of Lyndon Johnson and of the Democratic Party rests upon that same spirit which moved the poet of ancient times to write":

-"Not houses finely roofed or the stones of walls well builded, nay nor canals and dock-yards, make the city, but men able to use their opportunity."
+"Not houses finely roofed or the stones of walls well builded, nay nor canals and dockyards, make the city, but men able to use their opportunity."

-That is the city we have been building.
+That is the city we have been building .
 It is far from complete.
 Join us in building it.
 Join us in building the world's first Great Society.